-The Innovators' Forum is a monthly meeting for innovators and people interested in innovation at Boston Children's Hospital.
+The Innovators' Forum is a monthly meeting for innovators and people interested in innovation at Boston Children's.
 The Innovators' Forum builds and educates a community of innovators who can support each other.
-Both established guest speakers and innovators looking for input will present their ideas and solicit feedback.
+Established guest speakers and innovators looking for input present their ideas and solicit feedback.

-Innovators looking for resources and help, engineering groups with solutions looking for a problem, regulatory and IRB experts, as well as intellectual property and commercialization experts are all welcome to join.
+Innovators looking for resources and help, engineering groups with solutions looking for a problem, regulatory and Institutional Review Board (IRB) experts, as well as intellectual property and commercialization experts are all welcome to join.

-Healthcare innovation can stem from years of research.
+Health care innovation can stem from years of research.
 Most innovators, however, will tell you their ideas are inspired by their passion to help their patients and are triggered at patients' bedsides.
-Since the Forum launched in October 2010, presenters have shared stories of inspired collaborations and “aha” moments that snowball into a paradigm shifting solution.
-The Children's community learned about novel medical devices, digital software solutions, robotic surgery, drug development and innovative ways of delivering pediatric care.
+Since the Forum launched in October 2010, presenters have shared stories of inspired collaborations and “aha” moments that snowball into a paradigm-shifting solution.
+The Boston Children's community has learned about novel medical devices, digital software solutions, robotic surgery, drug development and innovative ways of delivering pediatric care.